Pastor Jack Phelps

 In the autumn of 2008, Pastor Phelps was elected Presiding Minister of the CREC Council.
 He served a three-year term and was reelected in 2011 to a second term, which ended in October, 2014.
 From September, 2015, until September, 2018, he was Presiding Minister of Anselm Presbytery.
 Phelps was one of the founders of the Joint Eastern European Project (JEEP), and still serves on the Executive Commitee.

 Elder Jerry Allsup

 Gerald Allsup has been a member of CBC since 1991 and was ordained by the Session of Covenant Bible Church in August, 2009.
 Gerald moved to Alaska when he was sixteen.
 He is the owner of Dominion Propeller Corporation, a company which has been servicing and selling aircraft propellers for Alaska’s aviation industry for more than thirty years.
 Gerald married his wife Melissa in 1983 and they have 9 children (six girls and three boys).
-He and Melissa have home-schooled all their children, 5 of whom have graduated.
+He and Melissa have home-schooled all their children, all of whom have now graduated.
 Gerald served as a board member of Alaska Private and Home Educators Association from 1995 to 2000 and was President from 1998 to 2000.